-2.5 This project, the first supported by Towns Funding to be complete, is now home to additional opportunities at for 16-18 year olds and adults to progress in joinery, plumbing, bricklaying, and gas testing.
+2.4 In addition to the YMCA Community & Activity Village, Members will be aware from the Economic Development Committee papers that the Newark Construction College Centre of Excellence is now complete and is home to additional opportunities for 16-18 year olds and adults to progress in joinery, plumbing, bricklaying and gas testing.
 The site has been transformed as captured below.